davetaz/DataEthicsCanvas-TranslationTemplate/README.md

 Carefully translate the contents and send it back to us as a pull request.

+However, if you are new to Github/unsure how pull requests work

 ## How to re-arrange the canvas

 Assuming you want to choose the where the data is placed with in the bubbles — we will use something called appendChild.
 Append child is how we put an item inside of another item.